pschachte/wybe/WYBE.md

 identical to `3 + 4`, regardless of which syntax was used to define the `+` function.

+Backquotes can also be used to make almost any sequence of characters act as a symbol.
+The only characters that cannot appear between backquotes are newlines, other control characters (such as tabs and escape characters), the hash (#) character, and the backquote character itself.

 ##  <a name="reserved-words"></a>Reserved operators